 You uploaded your resume somewhere online

-Major job boards sell access to their database to recruiters, both in staffing agencies and private companies.
-When you apply to any job or create a profile with them, you've also opened yourself up to receiving phone calls and emails about new opportunities.
+Major job boards like Monster or Indeed sell access to their database to recruiters, both in staffing agencies and private companies.
+When you apply to any job or create a profile with them, you’ve also opened yourself up to receiving phone calls and emails about new opportunities.
 Again, depending on your current situation, this can either be a benefit to your job search or a bit annoying.
 You usually have the option to disallow your resume to be shared, but remember to return and change those settings when your job search continues.

 You participated in an online forum